 Abby is thrilled and honored to help WUSTL writers share their ideas.
-She is a sophomore majoring in psychology and minoring in Spanish.
+She is a junior majoring in psychology and minoring in Spanish.
 On campus, while not in class or at The Writing Center, Abby works in the Personality Measurement & Development lab and takes care of old books for the West Campus’s preservation department.
 In her spare time, Abby likes to watch movies, to be with (or talk about) her cat Bunny, and to eat various pasta dishes with friends and family.

 What brought you to The Writing Center?

 Having a number of comfortable yet constructive sessions with Peer Tutors at The Writing Center inspired me to become one myself.